 At Protection Plus, we’ve put together the most important Toronto homicide statistics to show where progress is being made, how the current numbers compare to previous years, and what these trends reveal about safety across the city.

-As of October 2025, Toronto had reported 32 murders for the year, marking a 56.2% decline from the 73 murders recorded during the same time period in 2024.
-By year-end 2024, the city saw 85 homicides, and is projected to finish 2025 with around 43 homicides.
+As of Dec.
+21, 2025, Toronto had reported 38 murders for the year, marking a 54.8% decline from the 84 murders recorded by the Toronto Police Service (TPS) during the same time period in 2024.
+By year-end 2024, the city saw 85 homicides.

 For comparison, there were 73 homicides reported in 2023 and 71 in 2022.
 A similar spike occurred in 2021, when 85 murders were also reported.